|

 a neurotic obsession with being open and accepting

-that we are terrified of being labeled
+that everyone has become terrified of being labeled

 judgmental.
-If we dare to speak
+If you dare to

-the truth about sin, we are called haughty
+speak the truth about

-and arrogant and lacking in compassion.
+arrogant and lacking in

 |